 You Are a Badass at Making Money: Master the Mindset of Wealth is from Jen Sincero, author of the No. 1 New York Times bestseller You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life.
 Published in 2017, this second Badass book takes more of a financial angle than the first one did.

-Prepare to chuckle.
-You’ll roll your eyes.
+Prepare to chuckle and roll your eyes.
 This book is candid and funny, and if you’re like many of us, you’ll recognize yourself and your own habits in its pages.
-It’s based on Sincero’s personal experiences as she emerged from her salad days (although she preferred Taco Bell to cheap greens) to living very, very well.
-You Are a Badass #2 is designed to help you nix the financial habits that hold you back and introduce some simple, easy understandable concepts into your life that will help you improve the way you handle your money.
+It’s based on Sincero’s personal experiences as she emerged from her salad days to living very, very well.
+You Are a Badass #2 is designed to help you nix the financial habits that hold you back and introduce some simple, easily understandable concepts into your life that will help you improve the way you handle your money.